Learn alongside professional forensic scientists, fingerprint experts, police officers, lawyers and judges for real insights into working life

 Optional costs not included in your fees

-Some students like to create their own forensic toolkit to support crime scene work - cost is dependent on the items you choose to purchase
+In addition to the material provide, some students like to create their own forensic toolkit to support crime scene work - cost is dependent on the items you choose to purchase

-All recommended books are available in our library, however you may wish to purchase optional textbooks or e-books to support your studies - costs for these are dependent on your choice
+All recommended books are available in our library; however, you may wish to purchase optional textbooks or e-books to support your studies - costs for these are dependent on your choice

 Our undergraduate and postgraduate course pages will show the intakes that are available and open to applications.
 It's best to apply early so you can secure your place and beat the rush.